aeternity/aepp-sdk-js/docs/quick-start.md

 ## 4. Interact with the æternity blockchain
 This example shows:

-- how to create an instance of the SDK using the `Universal` [Stamp](https://stampit.js.org/essentials/what-is-a-stamp)
+- how to create an instance of the SDK using the `Aesdk` class
 - how to spend (send) 1 AE from the account the SDK instance was initialized with to some other AE address

 ```js